z9er/CyberpunkTHING/modlist.md

 **[Mark To Sell](https://www.nexusmods.com/cyberpunk2077/mods/4725)** - Allows marking any item in your inventory as a Junk so you will be able to sell all marked items at once using vendors **"Sell Junk"** option

+**[More Inventory Filters](https://www.nexusmods.com/cyberpunk2077/mods/6879)** - Adds more filters to your inventory, your stash's inventory, and to most vendors inventory

 **[No Intro Videos](https://www.nexusmods.com/cyberpunk2077/mods/533)** - Disables the game intro videos

 **[No Walk Auto Disable](https://www.nexusmods.com/cyberpunk2077/mods/3966)** - Removes the game’s attempts to disable the walk toggle